andrew-kirkham/terminal_env/README.md

 * config.fish - configuration and theme options
 * functions/* - fish aliases/functions

+# Dockerfile
+This file I built to deploy along side other containers (such as in Kubernetes) to debug pods within the same namespace/context.
+It basically installs this setup along with some other debugging tools to help when pods aren't accessible outside the cluster.

 # Future Work
 * Figure out where to put vscode settings